ploigos/infra-ops/README.md

 2. Install the OpenShift GitOps Operator and grant it RBAC permissions to install the remaining resources.
    * `oc create -f bootstrap/`
 3. Wait for the operator to start ArgoCD.
 This may take a few minutes.
 You can monitor progress by looking at the Pods in the openshift-gitops project.
-4. Run the Helm install script
+4. Run the Vault install script
+   * `./install-vault.sh`
+5. Install GitHub Runners
-   * `./install-helm.sh`
+   * TBD

-# GitOps Application Deployments
-1. Install the Application configuration yaml file pointing to the Application GitOps repository.
-   * `oc create -f java-github-example-app.yaml`
-2. Install Application External Secrets
+6. Install Application External Secrets
    * `oc apply -f applications/external-secrets-app.yaml`

+Note:
+> Run the spring-petclinic pipeline to ensure that everything works by navigating to the [application workflow page](https://github.com/ploigos/spring-petclinic/actions/workflows/main.yaml).
+Click an existing spring-petclinic workflow job and select **Re-run all jobs** from the dropdown list.

 # Design